GSP = DSP + Boundary Conditions -- The Graph Signal Processing Companion Model: Determining the

 \subsection{Example}

-We illustrate Lagrange interpolation and it stability with two real world application graphs in the MUTAG dataset, see figure~\ref{fig:mutag} \cite{mutag}.
-The MUTAG dataset is a set of 188 chemicals, represented by graphs and divided into two classes: mutagenic and non mutagenic.
+We illustrate Lagrange interpolation and its stability with two application graphs from the MUTAG dataset, see figure~\ref{fig:mutag2} \cite{mutag}.
+The MUTAG dataset is a set of 188 chemicals, represented by undirected graphs and divided into two classes: mutagenic and non mutagenic.
 The nodes are the chemical atoms and the edges are the chemical bonds.
 The graph signal represents the types of chemical atoms (Carbon, Hydrogen, etc.).
+We apply the barycentric method to the graph signals and graphs in figure~\ref{fig:mutag2}, graphs~86 and~169 of the Mutag dataset.
+Note that we do not claim any practical interest from this example.
+It is used just to illustrate the method of computing $\mathbf{p}_{\textrm{comp}}$.